Dendritte Butte Oregon Rockhounding

 Beyond the Rocks: Exploring the Area

-Dendrite Butte is mostly a rockhounding site with limited adventures.
-However, the area can be great for hiking, picnicking, and primitive camping.
+Dendrite Butte is primarily a rockhounding destination, but the surrounding area also offers opportunities for hiking, picnicking, and primitive camping where permitted.

 Dendrite Butte | Facts